Eight Steps to Enrollment

 3. Attend training

-• When your referral is received, a training coordinator will call you within 24 business hours to schedule your training.
-In-person, virtual (phone or video call), and self-paced options are available.
+• When your referral is received, a training coordinator will call you within 24 business hours to schedule your orientation.
+In-person, virtual (phone or video call), group, and self-paced options are available.

 • CDCO will train you and give you additional paperwork to fill out.
 CDCO will also verify your contact information.

-• Once you complete your training, you will need to pass a post-training assessment to show you understand CDASS.
+• Once you complete your orientation, you will need to pass a readiness assessment to show you understand CDASS.

 4. Complete your ASMP and other paperwork